On the hunt for great day trips from Cologne, Germany? We show you the best destinations in the area and end with ideas on where to stay in Cologne.

 Best Day Trips from Cologne

 Get Your Guide helps you to find the best tours wherever you are heading.
 It’s normally the first website that I check when I plan a trip to a new place.

 1. Day trip to Amsterdam

 After returning your bike near the train station, it’s time for a hearty lunch before exploring a different area of the city.
-In order to do that, my suggestion for you is to take the free ferry to NSDM and get ready to explore some cool street art.
+To do that, my suggestion for you is to take the free ferry to NSDM and get ready to explore some cool street art.

 On the way there you’ll pass world-famous buildings such as Eye Film Museum and the brand new A-DAM Tower, both in Amsterdam Noord (North).

-Whenever you feel like, return to Amsterdam Centraal on another free ferry and you are good to go, as your train back to Cologne will be right there.
+Whenever you feel like it, return to Amsterdam Centraal on another free ferry, and you are good to go, as your train back to Cologne will be right there.

 Recommended by Inma from A World to Travel